Plan away. Review safety precautions: We’re always learning more about COVID-19, so stay up-to-date with the latest safety practices.

 Reach out: Some locations may have changed their check-in procedures to allow for social distancing, and some amenities like pools, spas and fitness centers may be operating at different capacities, so call ahead to be in the know.

-Wear a face covering: Face coverings are required in all public places, but not in your guest room or while dining at your table.
+Wear a face covering: Face coverings are required in all public places, but not in your guest room.

 Maintain social distance: Socially distance yourself from others.
 We’ll make it as easy for you as possible.